How to make remote work effective during the pandemic

 Maintaining the happiness and balance between the work and personal life of your teams is as important as creating the structural basis for remote work.
 Disconnecting from the office environment and spending too much time at home may be stressful, so be sure to encourage people to take breaks and spend time away from their jobs – seriously, keep that in mind.
 And of course, there are also many ways that employees can help themselves:

-- Dress for work.
-We are not talking here about a full suit and tie, but wearing comfortable and at the same time presentable clothes, rather than plain-looking pajamas, will greatly help you focus on doing the work.
-It also means that you are ready, if something happens, to go out into the fresh air, which will also help to work, because walking is important for health.
+We are not talking about a full suit and tie.
+However, wearing comfortable and at the same time presentable clothes, rather than plain-looking pajamas, will greatly help you focus the work.
+It also means that you are ready to walk your dog out and get some fresh air, which is crucial for maintaining productivity.

 Share this brochure with your team in a friendly and helpful way:

-- Don’t be scared of switching to remote: you will not only protect yourself and your family from the Сoronavirus disease, but you will also receive additional, and maybe basic income
+- Don’t be scared of switching to remote work.
+Doing it not only will you protect yourself and your family from the Сoronavirus disease, but also receive additional benefits.

 - Stay safe and healthy!